devjusty/export-urls-and-meta/README.md

 ## Description

 The Export URLs and Meta plugin is a WordPress plugin designed to export a CSV file containing information about published pages.
-It includes the page title, URL, Yoast meta title, meta description, post type, and publish status.
+It includes the page title, URL, meta title, meta description, post type, and publish status.

 ## Features